-A study of the major developments in physics since 1895, with emphasis on special relativity, the atom, the nucleus, and 'elementary particles'.
-Prerequisite: PHY 142 with a minimum grade of D and MATH 182 with a minimum grade of D.
+Examine the major developments in physics since 1895, with emphasis on special relativity, the atom, the nucleus, and 'elementary particles'.
+MATH 210 or 212 may be taken concurrently.

+Prerequisite: PHY 142 with a minimum grade of C and (MATH 210 with a minimum grade of C or MATH 212 with a minimum grade of C).